 All official development of this game stopped two years ago in 2013.

 If your copy of GSB shows on the main menu screen as version 1.63,

-then you are fully patched and you are playing the final version of the game.
+then - good news! - you are fully patched and you are playing the final version of the game.

 Cliffski, the developer, is presently in the middle of applying post-release balance changes and bugfixes to GSB2 - the sequel to GSB.
 Were you somehow unaware of GSB2 until now?
 It's being discussed on this very same web forum; see here.

 From a purely technical point of view, there is nothing preventing you from creating additional modded content for GSB1.
-As long as you are using the Windows version of the game the built-in Hull Editor still functions, making it MUCH easier to alter ships' slots, add damage textures, and so on.
+As long as you are using the Windows version of the game, the built-in Hull Editor still functions.
+That makes it MUCH easier for you to alter ships' slots, add damage textures, and so on.

-Yes, there is now very little traffic through the GSB1 area of this website.
+There is now very little traffic through the GSB1 area of this website.
 Because GSB2 has been public for nearly seven months (since February 6, 2015), that's to be expected.
-For the VERY FEW modders still interested in GSB1, and actively posting at this nearly-deserted section of the website (I believe the current count of such people is only three), the question I think that they must ask themselves is this:
+For the few modders still interested in GSB1, and still actively posting at this quiet section of the website (I believe the current count of such people is only three), the question I think that they must ask themselves is this: